Getting Started

 The PineConnector EA has various input settings (accessible via F7 on the chart) that control how signals are processed, allowing for flexible strategy implementation with minimal or no coding directly in your alerts.

-(MT5).
+.
 Refer to our Error Guide for troubleshooting.
 If issues persist, don't hesitate to chat with us!
-Frequently Used EA Options to Explore:
+EA Options Guide →

 - Target Type: (How